tjson/tjson-spec/draft-tjson-spec.md

 Only the base64url format is supported.
 The non-URL safe form of base64 is not supported and MUST be rejected by parsers.

+## Integers ("i:")

+TJSON provides a standard syntax for representing integers as tagged strings, which allows representing more than the `[-(2**53)+1, (2**53)-1]` range of integers defined as interoperable in [@!RFC7159].

+An integer literal tagged string starts with the "i:" tag, followed by a valid JSON integer literal, with an optional minus character.

+Conforming TJSON parsers MUST be capable of supporting the full integer range `[−(2**63), (2**63)−1]`, i.e. the range of a signed 64-bit integer.

+Integers outside this range MUST be rejected.

+## Floating Points

+All numeric literals which are not represented as tagged strings MUST be treated as floating points under TJSON.
+This is already the default behavior of many JSON libraries.

 {backmatter}